-Configuring the remote to sync with the OneControl Touch panel:

-- □ Press the chrome button on the bottom of the remote to turn it on.
+Auto Leveling Linc Re emote Control Configu ring the remote to sync with the OneControl Touch panel: Press the chrome button on the bottom of the remote to turn it on.
 Enter the PIN (default is 0,0,0,0).
 The PIN can be changed after entering the default PIN.
-A menu will appear, choose Leveler from that menu. - □ Turn the OneControl Touch Panel ON inside the RV. - □ At the top of the Touch Panel screen press the "CONNECTED" icon quickly (6) times. - $\hfill\square$ A GEAR icon will appear at the top of the screen that says "OPTIONS".
-Press the GEAR icon. - □ Screen display changes to "Select Operation" with arrows on the left side of the screen.
+A menu will appear, choose Leveler from that menu.
+Turn the OneControl Touch Panel ON inside the RV.
+At the top of the Touch Panel screen press the "CONNECTED" icon quickly (6) times.
+A GEAR icon will appear at the top of the screen that says "OPTIONS".
+Press the GEAR icon.
+Screen display changes to "Select Operation" with arrows on the left side of the screen.
 Use to arrows on left side of screen.
-Scroll to "WIRELESS CONFIG". - □ Press the ENTER button at the bottom of the screen. - □ The screen will display "Wireless Configuration Press any Linc button to sync". - □ Press any button on the remote control while in Leveler mode and the remote will be connected.

-Pressing the ABORT button on the touch screen will cancel the configuration sequence.

-The following functions can be operated using the Linc Remote Control.
-Refer to the manufacturer's manual for complete instructions.

-- □ Basic Jack operation
+Scroll to "WIRELESS CONFIG".
+Press the ENTER button at the bottom of the screen.
+The screen will display "Wireless Configuration Press any Linc button to sync".
+Press any button on the remote control while in Leveler mode and the remote will be connected.
+Pressing g the ABORT button on the touch screen will cancel the configuration sequence.
+The follo owing functions can be operated using the Linc Remote Control.
+Refer to the manu- 's manual for complete instructions.
+Basic Jack operation Unhitching Instructions Auto Leveling Trouble shooting the manufacturer's manual for troubleshooting information which includes the fol- OneControl Touch Panel Error Codes Special Jack Error Codes on the OneControl Touch Panel How to manually override the jack motor Setting Zero Point Calibration • Zero point is the programmed point that the RVwill return to each time the Auto Level feature is used.
+Zero Point is only available on the OneControl Touch Panel.
+Preventative Maintenance tips Stab: ILIZER JACKS A WARNING

-- □ Unhitching Instructions

-- □ Auto Leveling